 As we head outside to tend our yards and gardens, an unseen — and often underappreciated — world of work is happening all around us.
 Beneath our feet and overhead, insects of all kinds are busy helping to propagate and protect plants.

-“There’s an astonishing diversity of insects here in British Columbia,” says Meghann Cant, BC SPCA animal welfare educator.
+“There’s an astonishing diversity of insects here in British Columbia,” says Erin Ryan, BC SPCA wild animal welfare specialist.
 In fact, our province is home to an estimated 30,000 to 40,000 different species, and each has an important role to play in the ecosystem.
 Some, such as ladybugs and lacewings, help defend plants by eating the insects that feed on them.
 Others, such as bumblebees and swallowtails, help plants reproduce through pollination.

 - Think local.
 Choose native plants adapted to your local climate.
 This attracts native insects who, in turn, attract other helpful native wildlife species such as birds.